-FY 2021 was another challenging year with the negative impact of the global Covid-19 pandemic with increased raw materials driven by higher USD/ MUR FX and freight costs.
+FY 2022 was another challenging year with the impact of the Russia/Ukraine war, with increased raw materials price driven by higher USD/ MUR FX and freight costs.
 Despite the difficult operating environment, the Group and the Company showed tremendous resilience to deliver profitable performances.
-FY 2022 is expected to remain challenging, but the directors are confident they can maintain the Group and Company at profitable levels.
+FY 2023 is expected to remain challenging, but the directors are confident they can maintain the Group and Company at profitable levels.